__________________________________________________________________

 conscience.
 Both ways are good but they are different.
 Love for righteousness

-that does not trust in God, nor care for righteousness.
+that does not trust in God or care about righteousness.

-will be three future destinies: the New Heaven, the New Earth, and the
+There will be three future destinies—the New Heaven, the New Earth, and the

 the way of Godly faith, righteousness, or self-interest.
 The New Heaven will be

-and it will also be home to Christian saints, the bride of Christ.
-The New
+and it will be home also to Christian saints, the bride of Christ.
+The New Earth

 is this planet but renewed for a renewed humanity (Acts 3:19-21; Rom.
 8:21-22).